This article covers:

 Home ownership is often seen as the great Australian dream, but the reality is that one-third of us rent where we live.
 Renters tend to be under the age of 35, and renting can be seen as a stepping stone to buying a home, while for others, renting is a convenient and flexible life choice.

 As plenty of us will experience life as a tenant at some stage, it’s worth having an idea about the distinction between renting and leasing.

 What is the difference between renting and leasing a property?

-Although the terms ‘renting’ and ‘leasing’ are often used interchangeably in Australia by organisations like the Real Estate Institute of Australia, there is a distinction between the two when it comes to property agreements.
+Although the terms ‘renting’ and ‘leasing’ are often used interchangeably in Australia, there is a distinction between the two when it comes to property agreements.

 In short, a lease is a contract to grant someone the use of an asset, like a house or apartment, for a specified period of time, typically in exchange for regular payments.
 Renting involves a tenant periodically paying a property owner (often referred to as a landlord) money to live in a house or apartment.